Add to shortlist

 Experience

-Her comprehensive interest in the law underpins her broad-ranging practise.
-Within public and private disputes concerning children, Srishti has worked on cases involving FGM, forced marriage, factitious illness, parental alienation, and intra-jurisdictional disputes.
-Srishti also has experience of complex matrimonial finance cases involving material non-disclosure and set-aside applications under S.37 of the Matrimonial Causes Act 1973.
+At the heart of Srishti’s practice is an exemplary understanding of the law.
+Within public and private disputes concerning children, Srishti has worked on cases involving FGM, forced marriage, factitious illness, radicalisation, parental alienation, sexual abuse and intra-jurisdictional disputes.

-Srishti offers training and advice to multiple pro bono organisations, and has co-led a seminar series for LawWorks on the proper approach to case managing domestic abuse and parental alienation cases.
+Srishti has offered training and advice in children law to multiple organisations; both private and pro bono.
+Her seminar series for LawWorks on the proper approach to case managing domestic abuse and parental alienation cases, co-led with Sam Watts, remains a training tool for pro bono clinics.

 Practice Areas